 Section 3.14 Removal.
 Any Until the election of directors at the 2021 annual meeting of stockholders, a director may only be removed for cause upon the affirmative vote of the holders of a majority of the votes which could be cast by the holders of all outstanding shares of capital stock entitled to vote for the election of directors, voting together as a class, given at a duly called annual or special meeting of stockholders.
-From and after the election of directors at the 2021 annual meeting of stockholders of a majority of the votes which could be cast by the holders of all outstanding shares of a majority of the votes which could be cast by the holders.
-From and after the election of directors at the 2021 annual meeting of stockholders, a director may be removed at any time, but only for, with or without cause, upon the affirmative vote of the holders of a majority of the votes which could be cast by the holders of all outstanding shares of capital stock entitled to vote for the election of directors, voting together as a class, given at a duly called annual or special meeting of stockholders.
+From and after the election of directors at the 2021 annual meeting of stockholders, a director may be removed at any time, but only for, with or without cause, upon the affirmative vote of the holders of a majority of the votes which could be cast by the holders of all outstanding shares of capital stock entitled to vote for the election of directors, voting together as a class, given at a duly called annual cause, upon the affirmative vote of the holders of a majority of the votes which could be cast by the holders of all outstanding shares of capital stock entitled to vote for the election of directors, voting together as a class, given at a duly called annual or special meeting of stockholders.